-Target is the second largest general retailer in the US behind Walmart, with 1,800 stores nationwide.
-One of the retail success stories of the 1990s, the company has been transformed from a sleepy department store business to one of the country's most aggressive retail brands.
-Key to Target's success was its strategy of positioning itself as a high-style brand despite its low prices, attracting shoppers who would normally avoid discount retailers.
-It did this with clever and eye-catching marketing and a series of partnerships with high-profile design-led suppliers.
-Historically a US-only business, it launched into Canada for the first time during 2013, opening more than 120 stores in less than a year.
+Target is the second largest general retailer in the US behind Walmart, with around 1,850 stores nationwide.
+The group sells a broad range of goods including beauty products and household essentials, appliances and home furnishings, apparel and accessories.
+It added groceries to the mix from 1995 with the launch of larger "SuperTarget" stores, and is now the #3 US food retailer after Walmart and Kroger.
+It acquired grocery delivery service Shipt.com in 2017.
+The majority of outlets also contain a pharmacy, and some also a walk-in clinic.
+These were originally company-run, but Target sold that entire division in 2015 to CVS Health, which now operates all in-store healthcare services.
+The group's huge REDcards storecard portfolio is managed by TD Bank.
+One of the big retail success stories of the 1990s, Target was transformed from the sleepy Dayton Hudson Corp department store business to one of the country's most aggressive retail brands.
+Key to that success was its strategy of positioning itself as a high-style brand despite its low prices, attracting shoppers who would normally avoid discount retailers.
+It did this with clever and eye-catching marketing and a series of partnerships with high-profile fashion and houseware designers under the banner "Design For All".
+The perceived appeal of these upscale-looking items at low low prices resulted in Target being jokingly referred to with a mock French accent as "Tar-zhay".
+Private label or exclusive products now account for around a third of total sales.
+Historically a US-only business, Target launched into Canada for the first time during 2013, opening more than 120 stores in less than a year.
 However this wildly ambitious project proved a dismal failure, and the group's troubles were exacerbated by a huge online security breach which resulted in theft of personal information for millions of customers.
-The plug was pulled on Canada at the beginning of 2015 to allow the group to focus on boosting its US performance.
-So far, though, this has proved harder than expected.
+Former PepsiCo executive Brian Cornell was appointed as chairman & CEO in 2014.
+He pulled the plug on Canada at the beginning of 2015 (at a huge loss) to allow the group to focus on boosting its US performance.
+With the increased competition from Walmart and especially Amazon, this took longer than expected, but the corner was finally turned during 2017.
+It now operates only in the US again - the Australian chain of Target stores is entirely separate, part of Wesfarmers, although it uses similar branding - but the group has a substantial sourcing and production division in India.
+Revenues for 2017 were $71.9bn.
+Target has a sizeable online operation, but as of 2017 this still generated less than 6% of sales.

 Which agencies handle advertising for Target?
 Find out more from the Adbrands Account Assignments database